wsor4035/dev.luanti.org/content/server/domain.md

 DNS just means "Domain Name System".
 A domain name is a label that's easy for people to read or remember, which computers can use to look up an internet address (IP address).

-For example, the domain "wiki.minetest.net" tells your computer to go to 89.188.9.43
+For example, the domain "docs.luanti.org" tells your computer to go to an IP address like 89.188.9.43

 If your game server is being run from your home, its internet address is likely to change over time, so having a domain name means you can give that out to friends/players and it won't change, even as your IP address changes.
 A domain name can also direct Web browsers to your server's webpage, if you have one.